 Robert Greemore was appointed to the Labor Relations Board in July, 2014 to fill the unexpired term of Linda McIntyre.
 Mr. Greemore attended Northfield (VT) High School and graduated from the University of Vermont in 1971 with a B.S. in Business Administration.
 He was appointed by the Vermont Supreme Court as Court Administrator in 2009.
 As Court Administrator, he helped lead the Judiciary's historic restructuring effort.
 After supporting the legislative effort that led to the judicial restructuring law, he designed and implemented management and staffing changes to create the new unified state court system.
 He previously served as the Director of Administrative Services of the Vermont Judiciary (1979-2009).
 In that role, he was responsible for the Judical branch budget, employment and labor law policies, court facilities, court security, and a number of other important areas.
 He wrote the Judiciary's first personnel policies, collaborated with VSEA in passing the Judicial Employees Labor Relations Act and led the Judiciary's management bargaining team for the first few contract agreements.
 He began his career in state government as an auditor for the Governor's Commission on Crime Control and Prevention, was named Business Manager when the Commission transititioned to the Governor's Commission on the Administration of Justice (1971-1975), and served as the Executive Director of the Vermont State's Attorneys and Sheriffs (1975-1979).
 Born June 19, 1949, in Colchester, Vermont.
 Married to Lenora, two children.

-Gary Karnedy was appointed to the Labor Relations Board in August, 2009 and has continued to serve on the Board to the present.
-He was appointed by Governor Shumlin to succeed Richard Park as Board Chairperson for a two-year term that will end in September 2016.
-A graduate of the University of Vermont and Boston College Law School, Mr. Karnedy is an attorney, director, and senior vice president of Primmer, Piper, Eggleston & Cramer, PC with a practice concentrated on the areas of commercial and administrative litigation.
+Gary Karnedy was appointed to the Labor Relations Board in August 2009 for a six-year-term, and Governor Shumlin reappointed him in 2015 for a second six-year term that will end in 2021.
+The Board elected him Chairperson in September 2014 for a two-year term to succeed Richard Park as Chairperson, and then re-elected him in September 2016 to a second two-year term that will end in September 2018.
+A graduate of the University of Vermont and Boston College Law School, Mr. Karnedy is the Managing Shareholder and Chair of the Board of Directors of Primmer, Piper, Eggleston & Cramer, PC with a practice concentrated on the areas of commercial and administrative litigation, and employment law.
 He defends a variety of corporate clients in court, alternative dispute proceedings, as well as regulatory proceedings before agencies of the State of Vermont.
-He also advises clients on employment matters.
 Gary is a fourth generation Vermonter, growing up in Barre, Vermont and returned to Vermont in 1995 after serving as Associate Counsel, U.S. House of Representatives Subcommittee on Select Education and Civil Rights in 1994.
 He resides in South Burlington, Vermont with his wife and three children.

 James Kiehle was appointed to the Labor Relations Board in September 2007 to fill out the rest of Joan Wilson’s term.
 He was reappointed to a full six-year term by Governor Douglas in July 2008.
 A graduate of Wesleyan University and Antioch Graduate School, Mr. Kiehle is a retired educator with over forty years experience.
 He taught 2nd, 3rd, and 4th grades during his 2-year Peace Corps service in Wozi, Liberia and 7th grade social studies for a year in Washington, DC while completing his M.A.T. degree.
 In 1968 he began teaching social studies at Brattleboro Union High School, retiring in 2006 after serving as department chair for the last six years.
 While teaching, Mr. Kiehle was an active member of the National Education Association, Vermont-NEA, and the Windham Southeast Education Association.
 He was President of Vermont NEA in 1977-78, and served as local president for many years.
 He is also a member of the National Council of Social Studies and the Vermont Alliance for the Social Studies, serving as treasurer of VASS.
 Mr. Kiehle continues to work part-time at BUHS as the Community Service Coordinator, and at Brattleboro Country Club as a turf mowing specialist.